 Alternate language examples of what would be allowed this year includes:

 “Walk Like an Egyptian” (Jojo’s Bizarre Adventure: Stardust Crusaders) – Original Anime ED

 “Red Fraction” (Black Lagoon) – Original Anime OP

-English language examples of what is NOT allowed include:
+Alternate language examples of what is NOT allowed include:

 All songs must be memorized.

-he contest, in its entirety, is to be kept at a PG-13 level.
+The contest, in its entirety, is to be kept at a PG-13 level.
 The staff, at their discretion, may decide that some songs can be performed only once during the show or not at all.

 The AnimeNext Karaoke Staff reserves the right to further change these rules as necessary.
 All decisions made by the Head of Karaoke are final.